openvinotoolkit/model_server/docs/multiple_models_mode.md

-# Multiple-Model mode with a Config File {#ovms_docs_multiple_models}
+# Surving Multiple Models {#ovms_docs_multiple_models}

-To use a container that has several models, you need an additional JSON configuration file defining each of them.
-In the file, provide an array, `model_config_list`, that includes a collection of config objects for each served model.
-Every such config object needs the minimum of the name and the base_path attribute values provided.
+To use a container with several models, you need an additional JSON configuration file defining each model.
+In the file, provide a
+`model_config_list` array that includes a collection of config objects for each served model.
+The `name` and the `base_path` values of the model are required for every config object.

 An example of the configuration file:
 ```json